blutui/dev.blutui.com/src/pages/docs/canvas/getting-started/templating.md

 The [extends](/docs/canvas/tags/extends) tag is the key here.
 It tells the template engine that this template "extends" another template.
 When the template system evaluates this template, first it locates the parent.
 The extends tag should be the first tag in the template.

-Note that since the child template doesn’t define the **footer** block, the value from the parent template is used instead.
+Note that since the child template doesn't define the **footer** block, the value from the parent template is used instead.

-It’s possible to render the contents of the parent block by using the [parent](/docs/canvas/functions/parent) function.
+It's possible to render the contents of the parent block by using the [parent](/docs/canvas/functions/parent) function.
 This gives back the results of the parent block:

 ```canvas {% process=false %}
 {% block sidebar %}